 - 4. Babbling Book: Turn 1 board presence combined with a bit of extra value that could help you later on, you might as well keep hold of Babbling Book from the start.

 - 5. Flamewaker: Not drawing Flamewaker severely reduces your chances of victory, as it combos with cheap spells incredibly well.

 Cyclone Mage tips, combos and synergies

 Having some insight into the combos available to Cyclone Mage will help you get the most value out of every card you use:

 - Elemental Evocation reduces the cost of the next Elemental card you play by two mana, and so works brilliantly alongside Mana Cyclone, as well as counting as a spell played to magnify the minion’s Battlecry.

 - You can use Magic Trick to find yourself an extra spell for your deck.
-Just remember that it’ll cost three Mana or less so that should give you an idea of what to expect from your choices
+The spell costs 3 mana or less, so it’s likely you’ll be able to play your choice immediately if needed.

 - As long as Sorcerer's Apprentice is on the board, all of your spells will cost one Mana less.
 This effect stacks with multiple copies of the minion.